apps-on-air/AppsOnAir-Android-Core/README.md

 Add meta-data to the app's AndroidManifest.xml file under the application tag.

->Make sure meta-data name is “appId”.
+>Make sure meta-data name is “AppsonairAppId”.

 >Provide your application id in meta-data value.